musicglue/ledge/README.md

 *Default:* `false`

-Use sentinel to obtain the details of a Redis server to be used.
-Please be sure to (read these docs)[http://redis.io/topics/sentinel] in order to understand the capabilities and behaviours of Sentinel

-#### redis_use_sentinel

-*Default:* `false`

 Use Sentinel to obtain the details of a Redis server to be used.
-Please be sure to (read these docs)[http://redis.io/topics/sentinel] in order to understand the capabilities and behaviours of Sentinel.
+Please be sure to [read the Sentinel docs](http://redis.io/topics/sentinel) in order to understand the capabilities and behaviours of Sentinel.

 #### redis_sentinels